 - acknowledging and understanding each others’ differences, circumstances and needs;

 - respecting diversity, including people with different or protected characteristics;

-- not using hurtful or unkind words to anyone because they are different;
+- not using hurtful or unkind words to anyone, particularly because they are different;

 - behaving appropriately at all times;